litesync/react-native-litesync/README.md

 ## Importing a pre-populated database

-This is **NOT** supported if the database uses OctoDB, because the database will be downloaded from the primary node(s) at the first run.
+This is **NOT** supported if the database uses LiteSync, because the database will be downloaded from the primary node(s) at the first run.

 But as this library also supports normal SQLite databases, you can import an existing pre-populated database file into your application when opening a normal SQLite database.